DVRM65/noahide-faq/README.md

    - [Noahide Nations](https://noahidenations.com)

 ## Are Noahides allowed to pray in a synagogue?
+This would be up to the Rabbi of the synagogue.

 ## Do Noahides have their own prayers and traditions?
 Yes, they can be found in the following books: